 Dr Tobias Bischof-Niemz

 Dr Bischof-Niemz is one of the authors of a book titled 'South Africa’s Energy Transition', which offers a roadmap to a decarbonised, low-cost and job-rich energy future.
-He was the founding head of the CSIR Energy Centre and previously worked for Eskom on the Integrated Resource Plan.
-He is currently CEO of ENERTRAG South Africa – email@example.com
+He was the founding head of the CSIR Energy Centre, and previously worked for Eskom on the Integrated Resource Plan.
+He is currently the CEO of ENERTRAG South Africa – email@example.com